JozsefKiss90/AspNetSpaceShip/README.md

 ## Additional Notes
 - Ensure you change the password in the `docker-compose.yml` and `appsettings.json` files to maintain security.
 - Replace any placeholder URLs with your project's actual URLs.
-- You can run the unit and integration test in their respective folders.
+- You can run the unit and integration test in their respective TestProject and Integration folders.